skyflowapi/skyflow-iOS/README.md

 `enableCardIcon` paramenter indicates whether the icon is visible for the `CARD_NUMBER` element, defaults to `true`

-`format` parameter takes string value and indicates the format pattern applicable to the element type, It's currently only applicable to `EXPIRATION_DATE` element type, the values that are accepted are
+`format` parameter takes string value and indicates the format pattern applicable to the element type, It's currently only applicable to `EXPIRATION_DATE` and `EXPIRATION_YEAR` element types.

+The values that are accepted for `EXPIRATION_DATE` are
-  - mm/yy
+  - mm/yy (default)
   - mm/yyyy
   - yy/mm
   - yyyy/mm

+The values that are accepted for `EXPIRATION_YEAR` are
+  - yy (default)
+  - yyyy

-`NOTE`: If not specified or invalid value is passed to the `format` for `EXPIRATION_DATE` element, then it defaults to `mm/yy` format.
+`NOTE`:  If not specified or invalid value is passed to the format then it takes default value

 Once the `Skyflow.CollectElementInput` and `Skyflow.CollectElementOptions` objects are defined, add to the container using the ```create(input: CollectElementInput, options: CollectElementOptions)``` method as shown below.
 The `input` param takes a `Skyflow.CollectElementInput` object as defined above and the `options` parameter takes an `Skyflow.CollectElementOptions` object as described below: